Skip to main content

 If you’re still unsure about multi-chain wallets or need assistance using your wallet(s) in Best Wallet, please contact the Best Wallet support team by emailing [email protected] or opening a ticket on our Support site.

-Important reminder: Best Wallet will never request your wallet’s private key or secret recovery phrase.
-Keep this information strictly private and do not share it with anyone.
+Important Reminder: No one from Best Wallet will ever request your private key.
+Keep this information strictly private and never share it with anyone.

 Did this answer your question?